 Dealing with an alcoholic can be exhausting and stressful, but if you wear yourself out, you won’t be of any help to your loved one.
 See a therapist to manage your emotional stresses.
 Attend Al-Anon meetings to connect with other people in your position.
 And don’t take on more responsibility than you can handle.

-Don’t give up on an alcoholic loved one
+7. Don’t give up on them

 If you’ve been struggling to help your loved one overcome their alcoholism for a while, you may be ready to throw in the towel.
 Fighting addiction isn’t easy, and it doesn’t go away overnight.
 In fact, staying sober can be a lifelong battle.
 But sustained recovery is possible, and it’s more likely that your loved one will get clean – and stay clean – with a strong support system behind them.